Girish-Hiremath/Digital-Wallet-Transaction-Analysis/README.md

 # Digital-Wallet-Transaction-Analysis

+# Objective

+Analyzed 5,000+ digital wallet transactions using SQL to identify spending trends, user behavior, and high-traffic product categories.

+Evaluated the impact of cashback and loyalty programs on user retention and transaction frequency, providing actionable insights for rewards optimization.

+Identified key factors behind transaction failures by analyzing device types, payment methods, and merchant performance to enhance platform reliability and detect anomalies.

 📊 **Analyze Spending Behavior (Categories, Merchants, Regions)** What are the top 5 product categories by total transaction amount?